Convenience Stores Offer More Convenience

 - Convenience stores have an unmatched speed of transaction: The average time it takes a customer to walk in, purchase an item and depart is between 3 to 4 minutes.
 Here's the breakdown: 35 seconds to walk from the car to the store, 71 seconds to select item(s), 42 seconds to wait in line to pay, 21 seconds to pay and 44 seconds to leave store.
 (NACS Speed Metrics Research)

 - The convenience store industry is a destination for food and refreshments.
-With falling revenues from fuels and tobacco products, foodservice sales are increasingly becoming convenience stores’ most profitable category.
+Foodservice sales are increasingly becoming the most profitable in-store category.

 - An average convenience store selling fuel has around 1,100 customers per day, or more than 400,000 per year.
-Cumulatively, the U.S. convenience store industry conducts 165 million transactions per day.
+The U.S. convenience store industry conducts about 160 million transactions per day.

-- Self-serve at the pump is a part of most convenience stores' fueling operations.
-The first self-serve gas station was opened by Hoosier Petroleum Co. in 1930, but was closed by the fire marshal as being a fire hazard.
+- Self-serve is a part of most convenience stores' fueling operations.
+The first self-serve gas station was opened by Hoosier Petroleum Co. in 1930, but was closed by the fire marshal for being a fire hazard.
 Frank Ulrich reintroduced the idea in 1947 at the corner of Jilson and Atlantic in Los Angeles.
-Modern self-service began in 1964 with the introduction of remote fueling; an attendant was no longer required to reset the pumps after each transaction.
-Today it is now available in 48 states.
-(New Jersey and Oregon still require full-service operations; New Jersey's law was enacted in 1949; Oregon's in 1951.)
+Modern self-serve began in 1964 with the introduction of remote fueling; an attendant was no longer required to reset the pumps after each transaction.
+Today it is available in 48 states.
+Self-serve is still prohibited in New Jersey and Oregon, as well as in scattered municipalities across the U.S., particularly in Massachusetts.